 Analysis / Bias

-In review, Vice News offers a progressive liberal perspective in reporting such as “Millennials Don’t Love Capitalism but Can’t Stop Using Amazon”.
-Vice News has an anti-Trump tone in their articles such as This Is What It Takes for a Trump Voter to Change Their Mind and “Trump Foundation is shutting down after the New York AG called it “little more than a checkbook” for Trump.”
+In review, Vice News offers a progressive liberal perspective in reporting such as “Millennials Don’t Love Capitalism but Can’t Stop Using Amazon.”
+Vice News has an anti-Trump tone in their articles, such as This Is What It Takes for a Trump Voter to Change Their Mind and “Trump Foundation is shutting down after the New York AG called it “little more than a checkbook” for Trump.”
 However, Vice News utilizes credible sources such as the Washington Post, ocf.berkeley.edu, Vox, AP, ag.ny.gov, Forbes, Washington Examiner, Business Insider, census.gov, and the NY Times.
-In general, more stories favor the left and present a more favorable left leaning perspective on issues.
+More stories generally favor the left and present a more favorable left-leaning perspective on issues.

-Overall, we rate Vice Media Left-Center Biased due to wording and story selection that moderately favors the left and High for factual reporting based on proper sourcing.
-(11/18/2016) Updated (M. Huitsing 12/19/2018)
+Overall, we rate Vice Media Left-Center Biased due to wording and story selection that moderately favors the left.
+We also rate them as Mostly Factual rather than High due to a failed fact check.
+(11/18/2016) Updated (M. Huitsing 05/16/2023)

 Last Updated on May 16, 2023 by Media Bias Fact Check